There Is No “Being Aware of Being Aware”

 You Are Not Your Mind

-When the impulse arises to magnify differences in others, use the opportunity to look even deeper at the truth.
-Differences are mind-created and mind-exploited.
-Tomorrow we may have different beliefs than we have today and the differences we thought we saw yesterday will simply dissolve.
-Boundaries move, flags change and physical appearance is temporary.
-Recognize your mind and mental activity are not permanent.
-See that which is permanent and you will see others as they are in truth.
-Like a mirror, you will behold yourself.
+When you feel the impulse to magnify differences in others, use it as an opportunity to uncover deeper truths.
+Differences are created and amplified by the mind.
+Tomorrow, your beliefs may shift, and the distinctions you saw yesterday will fade away.
+Boundaries change, flags evolve, and physical appearances are fleeting.
+Your mind and its activity are not permanent.
+By recognizing what is eternal, you will see others as they truly are.
+Like a mirror, this understanding will reflect your true self.

 Does Awareness Come From The Brain?